• Skip to primary navigation

 Ingredients

-• 1 pound dried black-eyed peas about 2 cups
+• 1 pound dried black-eyed peas, about 2 cups

 • 3 cups chicken stock

-• 1 ham hock or ham shank
+• 1 ham hock or ham shank, can substitute a leftover ham bone or smoked turkey.

 • 1 tablespoon olive oil

-• 1 yellow onion medium, chopped
+• 1 sweet onion, medium, chopped

 • 2 tablespoons red wine vinegar

-• 4 cloves garlic finely minced
+• 4 cloves garlic, finely minced

 • 1 pinch crushed red pepper flakes

-• ½ tsp kosher salt
+• ½ teaspoon kosher salt

 • ¼ teaspoon ground black pepper